k-ryanhunt/09-ReadMe-Generator/README.md

 ## Description

 This project we were tasked with creating a generator that will automatically create your README for you.
 It will go through multiple questions gathering data and then will create a professional README with your input plugged in.
+For my generator, I gave the user an option for 3 items that they will put in their Table of Content.

 ## Table of Contents